maxfierke/gogo-gb/README.md

 ## Current status

+- Games are playable.
-Games are playable at 60 FPS.
-CPU cycle accuracy, but memory timings not correct.
-No audio.
+- CPU cycle accuracy, but memory timings not correct.
+- Scanline rendering, so some games/homebrew using mid-scanline effects may look funky/broken.
+  - This most visibly affects color games changing palettes mid-scanline.
+- No audio.

 ## Usage